galaxyproject/planemo/docs/commands/workflow_job_init.rst

 **Options**::

       -f, --force                     Overwrite existing files if present.
       -o, --output FILE
+      --galaxy_url TEXT               Remote Galaxy URL to use with external Galaxy engine.
+      --galaxy_user_key TEXT          User key to use with external Galaxy engine.
+      --from_invocation / --from_uri  Build a workflow test or job description from an invocation ID run on an external Galaxy.A Galaxy URL and API key must also be specified.
+                                      This allows test data to be downloadedand inputs and parameters defined automatically.
+                                      Alternatively, the default is to build
+                                      thedescriptions from a provided workflow URI.
+      --profile TEXT                  Name of profile (created with the profile_create command) to use with this
+                                      command.
       --help                          Show this message and exit.